dereuromark/cakephp-ide-helper/docs/Annotations.md

 ## Running all commands
 ```
-bin/cake annotations all
+bin/cake annotate all
 ```
 By default it will be interactive, asking you for each class type if you want to continue.
 You can use `-i` (interactive) to enable interactive mode.
 It is also recommended to make the output more verbose:
 ```
-bin/cake annotations all -i -v
+bin/cake annotate all -i -v
 ```

 Also make sure you committed or backuped all project files.